Shreyas-ITB/VerusStatisticsAPI/README.md

         """

         """
-        Retrieves currency volume information based on the provided parameters.
-        Args:
-            currency (str): The currency to retrieve volume information for. fromblock (int): The starting block number for the volume information. endblock (int): The ending block number for the volume information. interval (str): The interval for the volume information. volumecurrency (str): The currency to use for the volume information.
-        Returns:
-            tuple: A tuple containing the volume pairs and the volume for the specified interval.
-        """

-        """
-        Retrieves the reserves from a given basket.
+        This function is used to retrieve market ticker information for a given set of baskets.
         Parameters:
-        basket (str): The name of the basket to retrieve reserves from.
+        baskets (list): A list of baskets to retrieve market ticker information for. volblock (int): The volume block to use for retrieving market ticker information. latestblock (int): The latest block to use for retrieving market ticker information. ticker_infovrsc (list): A list to store the retrieved market ticker information for VRSC. ticker_infodai (list): A list to store the retrieved market ticker information for DAI. ticker_infoeth (list): A list to store the retrieved market ticker information for ETH. ticker_infomkr (list): A list to store the retrieved market ticker information for MKR. ticker_infotbtc (list): A list to store the retrieved market ticker information for TBTC. excluded_pairs (list): A list of pairs to exclude from the retrieved market ticker information.
         Returns:
-        int: The reserves of the given basket.
+        tuple: A tuple containing the retrieved market ticker information for VRSC, DAI, ETH, MKR, and TBTC.
         """
         ```
       #### Code explanation
         ```
-        This is a Python function that appears to be part of a larger API.
-The function is named `routegetalltickers` and is decorated with `@app.get('/market/allTickers')`, indicating that it handles GET requests to the `/market/allTickers` endpoint.

-        The function's purpose is to retrieve and process market data for various cryptocurrency pairs, specifically those involving the VRSC token.
+        This is a Python function that appears to be part of a web application, specifically a route handler for the `/market/allTickers` endpoint.
+The function retrieves and processes market ticker data for various cryptocurrencies and returns the data in a JSON response.
         Here's a high-level overview of what the function does:

-        1. It retrieves a list of "baskets" ( likely a collection of cryptocurrency pairs) and the latest block number from an external source.
+        1. It retrieves the latest block number and calculates a timestamp.
-        2. It calculates the volume of each pair over a specific time period (1440 blocks) and retrieves additional data, such as weights and reserves.
+        2. It calls the `getallbaskets()` function to retrieve a list of baskets (not shown in the code snippet).
+        3. It calls the `getmarkettickers()` function to retrieve market ticker data for various cryptocurrencies, passing in the baskets, block numbers, and other parameters.
+        4. It processes the retrieved ticker data by iterating over each ticker and modifying its symbol and symbol name if necessary.
-        3. It processes the data for each pair, calculating metrics like last price, high, low, and open, and combines the data into a single structure.
+        5. It combines the processed ticker data into a single list.
-        4. It flips the order of certain pairs (e.g., VRSC-MKR to MKR-VRSC) to ensure consistency.
-        5. Finally, it returns a JSON response containing the processed data, including a timestamp and a list of ticker information for each pair.
+        6. It returns a JSON response with a code, timestamp, and the combined ticker data.
+        The function appears to be designed to handle a large amount of data and perform various data transformations and filtering operations.
+However, without more context or information about the surrounding codebase, it's difficult to provide a more detailed explanation.

+        This code snippet defines a function called `getmarkettickers` that takes several parameters: `baskets`, `volblock`, `latestblock`, `ticker_infovrsc`, `ticker_infodai`, `ticker_infoeth`, `ticker_infomkr`, `ticker_infotbtc`, and `excluded_pairs`.

+        The function iterates over each `basket` in `baskets` and performs the following steps:
+        1. Calls the `getcurrencyvolumeinfo` function with the `basket`, `volblock`, `latestblock`, `1440`, and `"VRSC"` as arguments.
+If the returned `volume_info` is not `None`, it iterates over each `pair` in `volume_info`.
+        2. Checks if the currency or convertto in the pair is "VRSC" or "DAI" or "ETH" or "MKR" or "TBTC".
+If so, it removes the ".vETH" suffix and 'v' prefix from the currency names.
+        3. If the currency or convertto is one of the specified currencies, it calculates weights based on the volume of the pair.
+        4. It then calculates the last, high, low, and open values based on the weights and the corresponding values in the pair.
+        5. It appends a dictionary containing the symbol, symbolName, volume, last, high, low, and open values to the `ticker_infovrsc`, `ticker_infodai`, `ticker_infoeth`, `ticker_infomkr`, or `ticker_infotbtc` list, depending on the currency.
+        6. After processing all the pairs for each basket, it combines the reverse pairs by summing the volumes and calculating the combined values based on the weights.
+        7. Finally, it returns the combined values as lists for each ticker type (vrsc, dai, eth, mkr, tbtc).
+        The purpose of this code snippet seems to be to retrieve market ticker information for various currencies based on their volume and calculate combined values for reverse pairs.

-        This function, `getallbaskets()`, sends a POST request to the URL specified by `RPCURL` with a JSON payload containing the method `getcurrencyconverters` and parameter `VRSC`.
-It then parses the response, extracting fully qualified names and i-strings from the result, and returns them as two separate lists.
-If the response format is unexpected, it prints an error message and returns two empty lists.
+        This function sends a POST request to the URL specified by `RPCURL` with a JSON payload to retrieve currency volume information.
+It then attempts to parse the response to extract volume pairs and volume for a specific interval, returning these values if they exist, or `None` otherwise.

-        This is a Python function named `latest_block` that sends a POST request to a URL (`RPCURL`) to retrieve the latest block information.
-The request is sent with a JSON payload containing the method "getinfo" and an ID of 3.
-If the request is successful, it returns the latest block data.
-If an error occurs, it returns an error message.

-        This function sends a POST request to retrieve currency volume information.
-It takes in parameters such as `currency`, `fromblock`, `endblock`, `interval`, and `volumecurrency`, and returns two values: `volumepairs` and `volumethisinterval`, or `None` if the response is invalid.
-        The request is sent to the URL specified by `RPCURL` with a JSON payload containing the `getcurrencystate` method and parameters.
-The function then attempts to parse the response and extract the required data.
-If the response is missing expected keys, it returns `None` for the corresponding values.

-        This function, `getvrscreserves_frombaskets`, sends a POST request to a URL (`RPCURL`) with a payload containing a `basket` parameter.
-It then processes the response data, aggregating various values related to currency reserves, and returns the first reserve value.
         ```

 - ```/gettvl``` Returns the Total Value Locked on the network (not being used ATM by any platforms).